munificent/ui-as-code/in-progress/parameter-freedom.md

             ```dart
             for (T element in argument) addToRest(element);
             ```

+            *Note that `argument` could be a user-defined implementation of `Iterable<T>` that modifies the underlying collection or has side effects, so this iteration is potentially user-visible.
+However, since we iterate over `argument` once and add the individual elements to a new hidden rest object, no modifications to the spread object after this point will affect the rest object.*

         1. Else, add the non-spread value to the rest object by evaluating: